Debra Rucker Coleman, Architect

 Some plans are designed to sit at a 45-degree angle to the sun with two sides (southeast and southwest) facing south.
 The front will be designated to face NW, NE, SW or SE.

 • 45-degree angled plans should primarily be selected for lots where other sun-inspired plans will not fit, since ideally the south wall of passive solar homes should be oriented within 15 degrees of true south.
-The most logical reason for choosing 45-degree plans is for small lots where another orientation is not possible, but some home owners choose the 45-degree plans if there is a magnificent view to either the southeast or southwest.
+The most logical reason for choosing 45-degree plans is for small lots where another orientation is not possible, but some homeowners choose the 45-degree plans if there is a magnificent view to either the southeast or southwest.
 There is approximately 30% less solar gain in winter with 45-degree plans and about the same percentage of extra solar gain in summer so an air conditioner would work a little harder.
-The good news is that for cold climates where air conditioning is not needed, or for home owners who have a high degree of tolerance for occasional hot periods, many of the 45-degree plans also have atriums and clerestories in the center which maximize passive cooling.
+The good news is that for cold climates where air conditioning is not needed, many of the 45-degree plans also have atriums and clerestories in the center which maximize passive cooling.

 Relocating Entries